AUser000/siddhi-io-snmp-mine/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">user.name</td>
         <td style="vertical-align: top; word-wrap: break-word">User Name of the user that configured on target agent.
-This property only use for SNMP version 3, Do not need to provide this if use other versions(v2c, v1).</td>
+This property only use for SNMP version 3, Do not need to provide this if use other versions V2C, V1.</td>
         <td style="vertical-align: top">noUser</td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>